baueramari/PanicAtTheSchool/README.md

 4. jump

 Finally, select the pop-up message "Open in Browser" appearing on the bottom right of the screen to launch the web page.

+We also give the option to run sub-packages

 When you have fully explored the webpage and are back in your terminal, run ctrl+d in the terminal to close the application.